f5xc/ce-eap/README.md

 This section focusses on setting up customer sites (Cloud or Edge) VMs<br><br>
 1.1) Login to XC account at https://console.ves.volterra.io/ (Lab tenant will be provided)<br>
 <br>
-1.2) Prepare 2x CE sites in VMware/KVM/Public Cloud (min 4vCPU, 16GB, 64GB storage), totally isolated network environment like VPC/vNET or can be in the same subnet for on-premise.<br>
+1.2) Prepare 2x CE sites in VMware/KVM/Public Cloud (min 4vCPU, 16GB, 64GB storage), totally isolated network environment like VPC/vNET or can be in the same subnet for on-premise<br>
 <br>
 1.3) Navigate to:<br>